 How established is Click and Collect in South Africa?

 We’re already seeing Click and Collect lockers being set up at Engen garages by DSV and at Sasol garages by Makro.
-Postnet has been promoting their Postnet-to-Postnet service as a Click and Collect option.
+Postnet has been promoting its Postnet-to-Postnet service as a Click and Collect option.

 We’ve seen some big SA retailers promoting that customers shop on their websites and then collect at their closest stores.
 Some of the early adopters include Checkers, Woolies, CTM, Edgars and Clicks.